-Well, ok probably yes to the latter, but a determinate NO to the rest.
-Read on to learn what these terms mean, which jobs are better paid, and how to become a UX designer or UI designer.
+Well, ok, probably yes to the latter, but a determinate NO to the rest.
+This article will explain what these terms mean, which jobs pay better, and how to become one.

 The Acronyms Unveiled

-The people you have eavesdropped on are actually discussing two professions that despite having been around for decades, and in theory for centuries, have been defined by the tech industry as UX and UI Design.
+You have actually eavesdropped on two people who are discussing two professions that, although they have existed for decades, and in theory for centuries, and knowing by the tech industry as UX and UI Design.

-UX Design refers to the term User Experience Design, while UI Design stands for User Interface Design.
+UX Design refers to the term User Experience, while UI stands for User Interface.
 Both elements are crucial to a product and work closely together.
 But despite their professional relationship, the roles themselves are quite different, referring to very different parts of the process and the design discipline.
-Where UX Design is a more analytical and technical field, UI Design is closer to what we refer to as graphic design, though the responsibilities are somewhat more complex.
+UX is a more analytical and technical field.
+UI is closer to what we refer to as graphic design, though the responsibilities are somewhat more complex.

 There is an analogy I like to use in describing the different parts of a (digital) product: